-Once the decision to open a consultation has been taken by the EIC, a consultation document is created, which describes the consultation topic and in some cases presents either the initial thinking on the matter or a draft proposal.
+Once the decision to open a consultation has been taken by the EIC, a consultation document is created, which describes the consultation topic and, in some cases, presents either the initial thinking on the matter or a draft proposal.
 This document is approved by the EIC before public dissemination, including the date by which investors must provide feedback to MSCI.

 A consultation begins in general with an announcement giving the highlights of the MSCI proposal(s) and indicating the location of the consultation document on MSCI's website.
 The announcement is widely distributed through multiple channels, including the MSCI website, Bloomberg, Reuters and directly to MSCI's clients.
-MSCI collects feedback from market participants in a variety of formats including but not limited to in person meetings, calls, mails, surveys, etc. as deemed appropriate.
+MSCI

-2 The EIC determines if a methodology change is material.
+&lt;sup>2 The EIC determines if a methodology change is material.
 This determination is made based on the analysis of the currently estimated or potential future impact of the methodology change on the index composition, measured by the changes in the selection and/or weights of the index constituents.
 Fundamental changes in the index construction principles would be generally considered as material.